Orofacial Myofunctional Disorders (OMDs)

 - Speech sound distortions

-At One Speech Therapy, our licensed speech-language pathologists are trained to treat orofacial myofunctional disorders.
-We create individualized programs to retrain adaptive patterns of muscle function and focus on maintaining a healthy orofacial environment, while improving eating, swallowing, speaking, and breathing habits.
-Myofunctional therapy can help by establishing patent nasal airway, correcting resting tongue or lip relationships, improving oral placement for speech sound production and swallowing, and providing positive reinforcement through habit elimination programs.
-Our speech-language pathologists make referrals and collaborate with an interdisciplinary healthcare team (e.g., dentists, orthodontists, oral surgeons, ENTs) to provide comprehensive care.
+At One Speech Therapy, our licensed speech-language pathologists are trained to address and treat OMDs.
+We create individualized therapy plans to retrain adaptive patterns of muscle function and focus on maintaining a healthy orofacial environment, while improving eating, swallowing, speaking, and breathing habits.
+Our myofunctional therapy services focus on establishing patent nasal airway, correcting resting tongue and lip posture, improving oral placement for accurate speech sound production and swallowing, and supporting habit elimination for behaviors such as thumb-sucking.
+We emphasize collaboration with an interdisciplinary healthcare team, including dentists, orthodontists, and ENTs, to ensure comprehensive care tailored to your child’s unique needs.